 For visualization sake, use the final SEM Model to estimate intermediate latent factors and treat them as measurable values to create a final SEM Model visualization.

 To further summarize the results of our study, we provide short summaries according to each research question.

-How does the Community of Inquiry framework model social, cognitive, and teaching presence in our data?
+Research Question 1: How does the Community of Inquiry framework model social, cognitive, and teaching presence in our data?

 We tested SEM models using structural equations as present in the literature (Shea & Bidjerano, 2009).
 While the model presented in Shea and Bidjerano (2009) for Community of Inquiry was not a fit for our data, a modified version that introduced a layer of latent values for each presence was a fit for our data and was provided in Figure 5.
 This further validates the Community of Inquiry 34-question survey instrument.
 With this SEM model applied to our data, we found statistically significant evidence to reject that each pair of latent values covary independently.
 In other words, we found evidence that the three latent values covary with one another.
 For teaching and social/cognitive latent values, as teaching presence increases, social/cognitive presence decreases.
 Both covariances are near 0 though, so this would be described as a weak negative covariance.
 For social and cognitive latent values, we found a moderate positive covariance.
 Evaluative metrics for our Community of Inquiry SEM model suggested a strong fit, with RMSEA=0.08 (target <0.1), CFI=0.92 (target >0.9), GFI=0.88 (target >0.9), and TLI=0.91 (target >0.95).

-How does the Cognitive Load framework model various mental efforts associated with a discussion task?
+Research Question 2: How does the Cognitive Load framework model various mental efforts associated with a discussion task?

 The structural equations that mirror the Confirmatory Factor Analysis performed in Faulconer et al (2022) were a fit for our data and an Exploratory Factor Analysis provided a small subset of overloaded measurable variables on the same latent cognitive load factors and was provided in Figure 7.
 This further validates the 20-question NASA-TLX instrument.
 With this SEM model applied to our data, we found statistically significant evidence to reject that six of the potential 10 pairs of latent cognitive load factors vary independently as presented in Table 4 and visualized in Figure 8.
 Evaluative metrics for our Cognitive Load SEM model suggested a fit, with RMSEA=0.13 (target <0.1), CFI=0.87 (target >0.9), GFI=0.84 (target >0.9), TLI=0.84 (target >0.95).

-How do Community of Inquiry, Cognitive Load, and Grades relate with one another in our data?
+Research Question 3: How do Community of Inquiry, Cognitive Load, and Grades relate with one another in our data?

 After performing an Exploratory Factor Analysis on demographics collected as well as discussion and final course grades, an SEM model for the grade latent factor was developed that only included final course grade, discussion average grade, GPA category, and ethnicity as presented in Figure 9.
 Evaluative metrics for our Grades SEM model suggested a strong fit, with RMSEA=0.07 (target <0.1), CFI=0.98 (target >0.9), GFI=0.97 (target >0.9), TLI=0.95 (target >0.95).